Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Related Work

 \subsection{RNN-based Sentiment Analysis Systems}

-The recent remarkable advances in neural networks have attracted the attention of researchers for applications \cite{li2018capturing,li22transformer,li2023spotgan,chen2022software,tang2023earlgan}.
+The recent remarkable advances in neural networks have attracted the attention of researchers for applications \cite{li2023spotgan,li2024gxvaes,zhang2024quantitative}.
 The models proposed in \cite{tang2016effective} for target-dependent sentiment classification leverage neural networks.
 Specifically, the LSTM architecture, originally designed for sequence modeling, proves effective for aspect-based sentiment analysis tasks in an autoregressive manner.
 Building upon the LSTM framework, this approach enhances the architecture by incorporating target-specific information.
 Referred to as target-dependent LSTM (TD-LSTM), this model skillfully captures the dynamic interplay between a target word and its contextual words, discerningly selecting pertinent segments of the context to deduce sentiment polarity towards the target.
 The model is amenable to end-to-end training through standard backpropagation, employing the cross-entropy error of supervised sentiment classification as its loss function.
 While the TD-LSTM approach enhances sentiment classification by considering target-specific information, the nuanced understanding of the interplay between a target word and its contextual words remains a complex task.
-This limitation may impact the model's ability to capture subtle sentiment nuances and context-specific variations accurately.
+This limitation affects model accuracy in capturing subtle sentiment nuances and context-specific variations.

 Similar to TD-LSTM, ATAE-LSTM \cite{wang2016attention} is crafted to emphasize contextual relationships, utilizing a Bi-LSTM and an attention-based LSTM, respectively.
 While these models exhibit strengths, they encounter difficulties in capturing extensive contextual information, especially when crucial details are distant from the target.
 Recognizing this limitation, RAM \cite{chen2017recurrent} and TNet-LF \cite{li2018transformation} extend ATAE-LSTM \cite{wang2016attention} by introducing a multi-attention and Bi-attention mechanism, respectively.
 These enhancements significantly augment the models' capability to consider broader contextual information, effectively addressing the challenge of handling long-range dependencies.
 However, TNet-LF cannot fully capture the intricacies of sentence structure and grammar, limiting its ability to discern nuanced syntactic relationships crucial for a comprehensive understanding of sentiment in text.
 Additionally, its reliance on semantic aspects may result in suboptimal performance when dealing with complex syntactic structures in natural language.
 Sentic LSTM \cite{ma2018targeted} stands as a sophisticated system designed for targeted aspect-based sentiment analysis.
 The core innovation lies in the infusion of commonsense knowledge into an attentive LSTM network.
 RACL \cite{chen2020relation} is a sentiment analysis system based on relation-aware collaborative learning.
 This system tackles fundamental sentiment analysis tasks, encompassing aspect term extraction, opinion term extraction, and aspect-level sentiment classification.
 Nevertheless, the absence of detailed assessments and comparisons with existing models impedes a comprehensive understanding of RACL's effectiveness in real-world scenarios.